tsjk/docker-core-lightning/README.md

 If you wire in additional plugins, do see to it that plugins written in Rust and C are statically built.
-Go plugins are always statically built, and Python plugins need not to be worried about (unless you do something exotic like pre-generating byte code).
+Go plugins are always statically built, and Python plugins need not to be worried about in this sens (unless you do something exotic like pre-generating byte code).
+In the case of Python plugins, you do need to see to it that all requirements are available in the container.
+One way of installing requirements is to use a `pre-start.d` script.

 ### Crypto daemon
 For the bitcoin network, this would be your bitcoin daemon.